The fungi kingdom is an essential part of the Earth’s ecosystem and integral for its health and survival.

 This is the stage in the mushroom life cycle when the mushroom is fully grown and harvested.

 Spores are the reproductive unit of the mushroom and fertilization occurs during the fusing of compatible fungal spores to form hyphae.

 The mushroom mycelium network is the epitome of the mushrooms function.

 The life cycle of a mushroom varies between each fungal species.
-A mushrooms lifecycle can range from a 1-2 days to many years.
+The life cycle of mushrooms can range between 1-2 days and up to many years.
 The mycelial network of fungal species can exist for up to hundreds or thousands of years.

 The mushroom life cycle is an important aspect to the consumption of mushrooms, whether medicinal mushroom extracts or gourmet mushrooms.

 Not only that, the existence of fungal organisms and the cultivation of the mushroom is integral to the health and ecosystem of the planet.

 Starting out as asexual spores, fungi grows into hyphae, a mycelial network, a hyphal knot, pinhead, and if the right environmental conditions occur, a mature mushroom fruiting body will form in which the stem and cap are easily recognized by our eyes.

 From the mature mushroom fruiting body, new spores are released, and the entire fungi life cycle process starts again.

 Eliza Hedley is an Australian born health, mindset and abundance enthusiast obsessed with helping millennial's experience living at a higher level.